-Before the Industrial Revolution, European paper was made from composted (retted) and hammer-beaten linen, hemp rags, and sisal rope.
-Sheets were formed on what is now called "antique laid" moulds, a ribbed wood-frame fitted with a sieve-like wire screen.
-A vatman standing at a vat filled with pulp (furnish) scooped up the slurry of dilute, hammer-pounded linen and hemp onto the laid wire covering of the mould; as the water drained, a layer of wet fiber was deposited on the screen surface of the mould.
+Before the Industrial Revolution, European paper was made from composted (retted), hammer-beaten linen, hemp rags, and sisal rope.
+In this handmade paper process, each sheet was formed on what is now called an "antique laid" mould, a ribbed wood frame fitted with a sieve-like wire screen.
+A vatman stood at a vat filled with pulp (aka furnish) and scooped up the slurry of dilute, beaten pulp onto the laid wire covering of the mould; as the water drained, a layer of wet fiber formed on the screen surface.

-This dripping wet, newly formed layer of pulp (aka furnish) drained in seconds; the wooden deckle removed, the mould (passed to the coucher), deftly inverted, and the wet mat of fibers was transferred (couched) onto a woolen felt.
+In seconds, the glistening wet surface turned satin as the dripping wet, newly formed layer of furnish drained.
+With the wooden deckle removed, the mould was passed to the coucher, who pulled the mould up to a sloping angle, leaning it on the asp with his left hand.
+Next, he pulled a blanket (felt) off the felt stand and covered his previously couched sheet.
+Again grasping the mould, he deftly inverted the mould onto the felt in an arcing motion, pressing gently and transferring (couching) the sheet from the mould to the blanket.
 Concurrent to the couching, the vatman formed another sheet on a twin mould using the same deckle.
 The "vat man" and "coucher" repeated this process, building up a large stack of alternating paper and felt, known as a post.

-The sheets in the post were pressed multiple times before being air-dried in the upper stories of the paper mill called the drying loft.
-The paper's first post pressing, between felts, removed the bulk of the water and required the most pressure (50 psi or so).
+The sheets in the post were pressed multiple times before being air-dried in the upper stories of the paper mill, called the drying loft.
+The paper's first post pressing between felts removed the bulk of the water and required the most pressure (50 psi or so).
 In the second pressing, called pack pressing, the damp sheets were separated (parted) from the felts and were gently pressed, stacked, and in contact with one another (at about 5.5 psi).
 For finer, less textured paper, the sheets were separated while still wet from the second pressing, shuffled (exchanged), and re-pressed.
 With each additional shuffle and re-pressing, the paper became incrementally smoother - with less noticeable felt hair marks (from the first pressing) and less laid line texture.

 After pack pressing one or more times, the paper was separated in groups of 3 to 8 (more for very thin sheets), temporarily adhering together as small groups called spurs.
 Each spur was hung separately on waxed horsehair and cow-hair rope (or wooden poles) and allowed to dry slowly in a controlled, humid environment.
 The waxed and bristly animal hair rope allowed the paper to dry without the staining caused by a common rope made from sisal.
-After pulling and separating the spurs, the dry sheets were dipped in hot, dilute animal hide glue (sized) and again hung to dry.
-Once sized, the dry, cockled sheets were gently pressed to coax them flat.
+After pulling and separating the spurs, the dry sheets were cured for approximately two weeks and then dipped in hot, dilute animal hide glue (sized) and again hung to dry.
+Once sized, the dry, cockled sheets were gently pressed, over time, to coax them flat.

-Then and now.
+Then and now

-The revival of the Arts and Crafts handmade paper and more recent industrial papermaking "advances" modified these processes and formulas.
+The revival of handmade paper by the Arts and Crafts movement and more recent industrial papermaking "advances" modified these processes.
 Hollander beaters and refiners supplanted the stamper mills.
 Wove moulds (which impart no laid pattern) came into use; cotton rags (and cotton linter) displaced linen and hemp.
 A selection of more delicate wool fleece and synthetics, woven and needled, replaced natural felts.
 Hotpress platen, drum, and stack dryers now speed the paper smooth, dry, and flat.
-Internal chemical sizings (chemicals added directly to the furnish) now make paper water-resistant but add no surface hardness.
+Internal chemical sizings (chemicals added directly to the furnish) make paper water-resistant but add no surface hardness.
 Paper is harshly whitened using chlorine bleach and optical brighteners - a questionable "progress."